The Complexity of Local Stoquastic Hamiltonians on 2D Lattices: Stoquastic Perturbation Gadgets

-Let $S^+ = (S^-)^\dagger = \ketbra{1}{0}$\footnote{$S^\pm$ could be represented as the $\rho$-matrices $\rho^2/\rho^1$, but we leave them as $S^\pm$ for clarity.}.
-Both $H$ and $V$ are stoquastic Hamiltonians.
 Using \cref{lma:second_order_reduction} and \cref{eq:Heff_form}, it can be shown the effective Hamiltonian simulates the low-energy spectrum of \cref{eq:stoq_ham_CD_form} (up to an overall constant) to second-order, cf. \cref{app:stoquastic_subdivision_gadget}.
 With $O(\log k)$ applications of this subdivision gadget, a $k$-local stoquastic Hamiltonian can be reduced to a $3$-local one.
 The repeated application of such gadgets leaves the resultant Hamiltonian with $3$-local and $2$-local terms.
 We group $2$-local contributions into a term $\Gamma$.
 All remaining $3$-local terms are subsets of triples, $B_j = \{j_1, j_2, j_3\}$ where $B_j \in \Omega_3$.
 We can, therefore assume a general $3$-local stoquastic Hamiltonian is of the form

 where $\Omega_3$ is the set of all triples of qubits in the system and $h_{\boldsymbol{j}}^{\boldsymbol{\nu}}$ are non-negative.